bettyblocks/native-wasm-components/helper/data-api/component/README.md

 # Crud component

-CRUD component using the data api provider.
+CRUD component using the Graphql provider.